-Device support that implements the extended behaviour must provide an init routine in the Device Support Entry Table (see Section 12.4.2 on page 183).
+Device support that implements the extended behaviour must provide an init routine in the Device Support Entry Table (see Section ??).
 In the first call to this routine (pass 0) it registers the address of its Device Support eXtension Table (DSXT) in a call to devExtend.